 We operate a flexible admissions policy – this means that you could receive a lower conditional offer than the typical offer, informed by our assessment of your complementary non-academic achievements and experiences.
 For courses that require interview or portfolio review, this may also be considered in the level of any conditional offer that follows if your application is successful.

 pass with 60 credits overall.
 Level 3 units in maths required.
 At least 45 credits at level 3, with 24 credits at merit or above.

-Maths (minimum grade B), English and science (minimum grade C).
+At least maths at grade B or 5, and English and science at grade C or 4.
 In-house equivalence tests are available for suitable candidates if these requirements have not already been achieved.

 Professional skills tests

 The Department for Education has introduced professional skills tests in English and maths for all applicants to teacher training (QTS) routes.
 These tests are compulsory and you will not be able to enter training without having successfully completed them.

 Candidates can book these tests in advance; the Department for Education strongly advises you to take the tests soon after you have submitted an application.